“Alien”

 But you probably know that already.

-Instead of summarising the plot, I could talk about the ground-breaking art direction.
+Instead of summarising the plot, I could talk about the groundbreaking art direction.
 The Nostromo, developed from initial designs by Ron Cobb, is a claustrophobic rabbit warren of angular corridors and metal ladders.
 Everywhere you look there’s gushing smoke and dripping water.
 Harsh industrial lamps flare at the camera.
 Endless grilles shatter the light.
-At a stroke, Alien redefined the look of future for decades to come, completing the swing away from the pristine futurism of 2001: A Space Odyssey (1968) that had begun with Star Wars (1977) and taking science fiction cinema into a whole new realm of grit and grime.
+At a stroke, Alien redefined the look of the future for decades to come, completing the swing away from the pristine futurism of 2001: A Space Odyssey (1968) that had begun with Star Wars (1977), and taking science fiction cinema into a whole new realm of grit and grime.
 It’s a look that continues to influence the genre to this day.

 But you probably know that too, just as you know that the other big visual treat in Alien is the design of the creature itself.
 The titular monster was the nightmarish creation of Swiss artist HR Giger.
-I don’t know about you, but that dang beastie haunted my dreams for many years.
+I don’t know about you, but that dang beastie has haunted my dreams for many years.
 Giger’s glossy biomechanical style is evident not only in the alien itself, but also in the derelict ship and planet exterior.
-It also set the benchmark for every movie monster that came after.
+It set the benchmark for every movie monster that came after.
 But, although Giger’s alien has spawned many imitators, nothing has yet come close to the original.

 As I’m sure you’ll agree.

 Maybe I should turn my attention elsewhere.
-I could mention Ridley Scott’s and Derek Vanlint’s restless camerawork, for example, or the subtle and deliberate muffling of parts of the soundtrack, both of which set you squirming in your seat even when little appears to be happening.
+I could mention Ridley Scott’s and Derek Vanlint’s restless camerawork, or the subtle and deliberate muffling of parts of the soundtrack, both of which set you squirming in your seat even when little appears to be happening.
 Then there’s the outstanding composition of almost every single frame in the film.
 Or the remarkable performances.
 Sigourney Weaver is magnificent in her career-defining role as Ripley, but let’s not forget Yaphet Kotto and Harry Dean Stanton as the bickering engineers, Tom Skerrit as the world-weary captain and Ian Holm as the science officer who turns out to be not what he seems.
-Holm in particular is masterful, taking lines that on paper read like the worst B-movie dialogue and delivering them with a smart and unpredicable cynicism that turns them into something strange and unsettling.
+Holm in particular is masterful, taking lines that on paper read like the worst B-movie dialogue and delivering them with unpredictable emphasis and a smart cynicism that turns them into something strange and unsettling.

 I know Alien as well as I know any film, but here’s the clincher: every time I watch it, the damn thing still works on me.
 There aren’t many films I can say that for.
 Does it do the same for you?

-3 thoughts on “My movie list (2): Alien
+3 thoughts on ““Alien”

 1. I was pretty much in the same boat as you Graham – with regards to knowing all about the movie long before it came out.
 I also read (and still have) The Book Of Alien and also The Alien Movie Novel (with the entire story told in screen-shots from the film).
 The first image I ever saw was on the front cover of the July ’79 issue of Fantastic Films Magazine – an image of one of the Moebius-designed space suits, with the Japanese-style brass shoulder pads.
 Fond memories indeed!